caretak3r/aws-security-cert-service-notes/README.md

 Security service links are to their FAQ pages, as a useful source of information on particular use cases and constraints that might be examined.
 Other service links are to their main product pages, but the FAQ pages often have good information including a security section too.

-This guide was forked and updated for the 2021-2022 exam.

 ---

 ## 2.1.
 Security